How Redesigning Your Home Can Complement Therapy In Helping You Feel Better

 • You feel frustrated quickly.

-• It would help if you were in control is stronger than ever.
+• It would help if you were in control stronger than ever.

 • You always feel worthless or pitiful.